ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/example_bsd_client.md

 Following files implement application-specific logic in the example:

- - `BSD_Client.c`  contains the application main thread which initializes the Network Component for the BSD client.
-It also contains the actual code that is used to communicate with the BSD server.
+ - `BSD_Client.c` contains the application main thread which initializes the Network Component for the BSD client and provides the IP address of the BSD server.
+   The client establishes a connection to a BSD server with the specified IP address.

 <h2>Software Components Configuration Files</h2>